 This article details specifically the “X1” leather hardening technique I developed in late 2018 as an attempt to discover a method of creating hardened leather with the best balance of qualities including strength, cut resistance, pierce resistance, water resistance, and resistance to extremes of temperature, while minimizing brittleness and expense.
 The X1 method was the best of over 16 methods attempted.
 “X1” was the designation given to the first of several “cross” methods I attempted.
 Find the full article here.
 This hardening technique is perfect for a wide range of applications including drinking vessels, armor, tool sheaths, cases, and others.
+Click here to jump to the 6/25/21 update, investigating the use of carnauba wax using the X1 method.

 We’ll begin with a full step-by-step “how-to” for achieving X1 hardened leather, followed by further notes to consider for leatherwork projects, and troubleshooting.
 This method has been tested only with vegetable-tanned cowhide, and I can’t vouch for results when using other leathers.